Outdoor Dog Safety: Keeping Your Four-Legged Friend Safe and Happy

 Fencing Off Unsafe Areas

 In addition to a secure fence, it's important to fence off any areas within your yard that could risk your dog’s safety or the destruction of sensitive areas such as pools, ponds, and gardens.
 Pools and ponds can be a significant danger for dogs, as they may accidentally fall in and struggle to swim to safety.
 If you live in a cold climate and these freeze over in the winter, that could pose a huge threat if your dog walks on the ice and breaks through.
 Install a fence and/or apet safety cover to keep your dog out of the pool area when unsupervised.
+If fencing off your pool is not an option, consider installing a dog ladder for your swimming pool to provide a safe and secure option for your dog to exit the pool from.

 Similarly, gardens may contain plants that are toxic to dogs or pose a choking hazard.
 There could also be harmful chemicals such as pesticides, herbicides and fertilizers that your god could potentially gain access to.
 Considercreating a separate fenced area for your garden or using raised beds to keep your dog from accessing these potentially dangerous areas, and to protect hours of hard work that go into gardening.